Vehicle Plug Types

 Rapid DC Charging

-The name is an abreviation for “CHArge de MOve”, equivilent to “move using charge”.
+The name is an abbreviation for “CHArge de MOve”, equivalent to “move using charge”.
 The plug standard can be seen to the right.
 It is used internationally by the Japanese brands Mitsubishi, Nissan and Toyota.

 CCS is short for combined charging system and is based around the type 1 and type 2 standards.
 There are two variants depending on these type 1 and 2 plugs (see examples).
 These standards are used by Volkswagen, BMW, Ford and Hyundai internationally.